 Over the past decade, e-commerce companies have seen a spike in sales as more customers shift to buying products online.
-While this trend is great for sales and revenue, it means that business owners need to keep a closer eye on their tax obligations.
+While this trend is great for sales and revenue, it means that business owners need to keep a closer eye on their accounting records due to tax obligations.

-Let’s dive a little deeper and see what income tax is and how you can prepare for tax season with the documents eBay provides.
+Let’s dive a little deeper and see what income tax is and how you can prepare through the year for tax season.

 What is income tax?

 Income tax is a type of tax levied by governments on individuals and businesses based on their income or profits earned during a specific period, typically a tax year.
 In the United States, the federal government, as well as most state and some local governments, impose income taxes on individuals and businesses.
 The Internal Revenue Service (IRS) is responsible for administering federal income tax laws and collecting taxes.

 Taxpayers are responsible for accurately reporting their income, deductions, and credits on their tax returns, and for paying any taxes owed.
 Income tax systems usually include tax credits, exemptions, and deductions that can help taxpayers reduce their tax liability, depending on their specific circumstances.

 Individual income tax applies to various forms of income such as:

 - Business and self-employment income;